AnanyaAppan/AnanyaAppan.github.io/index.markdown

     </div>
 </div>

-I am an Associate Developer at [SAP Labs](https://www.sap.com/india/about/labs-india.html), Bangalore.
+I am an incoming computer science PhD student at the University of Illinois at Urbana Champaign.
 I graduated (offline!) from the International Institute of Information Technology, Bangalore ([IIITB](https://www.iiitb.ac.in/)) with an integrated mtech degree in computer science as part of the batch of 2022.
 I am extremely grateful to have finished my master's thesis under the supervision of Professor [Ashish Choudhury](https://sites.google.com/view/ashish-choudhury).

 I am interested, broadly, in cryptography, and specifically, in secure multi-party computation.
-What I love the most about research is the absurd assurance I feel when I get the wrong solution, and the complete lack of expectation I have when I finally get the right one.
-Seeing the final draft of a paper I have co authored is also a very special feeling.
+What I love the most about research is the absurd assurance I feel when I get the wrong solution, and the complete lack of expectation I have when I finally get the right one :) Seeing the final draft of a paper I have co authored is also a very special feeling.

 **Announcements** <br>
-    - I will be joining the University of Illinois at Urbana Champaign as a PhD student this August.
-Not sure what to expect, but excited to be meeting new people there :) <br>
     - Professor Ashish Choudhury and Professor Arpita Patra release a book! - [Secure Multi-Party Computation Against Passive Adversaries](https://link.springer.com/book/10.1007/978-3-031-12164-7)